dipakkb/unit_testing_with_mockito/README.md

 ## Test Data Builder

 * Try to use test data builders as much as possible.
+* instead of creating items like this in every tests,

   ```Java
   Item = new Item();
   item.setQuantity(5);
   item.setSKU("123");
   ```

-instead of creating items like this in every tests create a separate TestItemBuilder class.
+ create a separate TestItemBuilder class.
 This just implements the Builder pattern to create an item.

   ```Java
   public class TestItemBuilder{